sudoku-lord/ma-dissertation/README.md

 # ma-dissertation

-this contains my code for my MA dissertation in Digital Humanities
+This repository contains the code used in my MA dissertation, "Aggression, Anger, Family: Semantic Shift and Race in Mental Healthcare Settings".